Manjarly/mnist-digit-generation-gan/README.md

 # PyTorch Generative Adversarial Network (GAN) for MNIST

-This repository contains a Jupyter Notebook (`assignment3_problem2.ipynb`) that implements a simple Generative Adversarial Network (GAN) from scratch.
+This repository contains a Jupyter Notebook (`GAN_for_MNIST.ipynb`) that implements a simple Generative Adversarial Network (GAN) from scratch.
 The network is trained on the MNIST dataset to generate new, synthetic images of handwritten digits.

 ## 🚀 Project Overview